In this article, we look at online focus group advantages and disadvantages compared with face-to-face focus groups.

 The online environment encourages honesty and engagement by participants.
 In particular, they can answer questions on a one-to-one basis with the moderator.
 Or the moderator can choose that all participants answer all questions on a one-to-one basis.
 Either way, this means participants do not need to be concerned about how their answers make them appear to other participants.
 And their answers will not be influenced by other participants’ answers.

 Another advantage of online groups is that participants can be asked different questions.
 And these questions do not need to be decided in advance.
 So if something interesting comes up during the research then this can be explored later on.

 Asynchronous online focus groups have strengths and weaknesses, like any other research method.
-But they are undoubtedly faster and more affordable than face-to-face groups, so the question is whether they can deliver comparable insight, in terms of relevance, depth and integrity.
+But they are undoubtedly faster and more affordable than face-to-face or synchronous online groups, so the question is whether they can deliver comparable insight, in terms of relevance, depth and integrity.
 Based on our experience, they can.